Geniedijk: the green connection of Vijfhuizen, Hoofddorp & Aalsmeer

 Green backbone as a cycle route

 The Geniedijk is no longer used for military purposes, but it is an ideal place for recreation.
-The Geniedijk runs like a green ribbon through the center of Hoofddorp and is a popular cycling and walking route.
-The cycle path connects the adjacent neighborhoods and recreational areas.
+The Geniedijk runs like a green ribbon through the centre of Hoofddorp and is a popular cycling and walking route.
+The cycle path connects the adjacent neighbourhoods and recreation areas.
 Here you can enjoy an oasis of peace, with a view of beautiful fields with sheep and cows.
+It is also an important ecological connection.
+Along the dike you will find various types of plants, birds and small mammals.
+It is also an important migration route for animals, such as the butterflies and bats that migrate along the Geniedijk through Hoofddorp.

 Genius park and orchard